 Now let’s start

-Anything else is there with a 24-72mm zoom.
-It would have been great if it was 24-100mm but, hey, we can’t have everything in life LOL.
+Anything else is there with a 24-75mm zoom.
+It would have been great if it was 24-100mm but, hey, we can’t have everything in life.

 What does it mean?

-It simply means that this lens can open up wider and therefore capture more light which is great when shooting in low light or at night without tripod.
-You can read more on my deep review.
+It simply means that this lens can open up wider and therefore capture more light which is great when shooting in low light or at night without a tripod.

-This camera also implements 4K photography which allows to extract, very very easily, a frame from a 4k video.
+This camera also implements 4K photography which allows extracting, very very easily, a frame from a 4k video.

 This is another amazing compact camera you can easily take in any trip.

-The BSI-CMOS is a variation with backside-illuminated sensor (BSI is for backside illumination) which increases the amount of captured light.
+The BSI-CMOS (Sony) is a variation with backside-illuminated sensor (BSI is for backside illumination) which increases the amount of captured light.
 You can read more information on this article (Sony is definitely very advanced in sensor technology)

 Having so many focal points will help you to focus on your subject wherever he/she is in your frame, without the need to re-compose.